-Our business operations are dependent upon our new senior management team and the ability of our other new employees to learn their new roles.
-If we are unable to recruit and retain key executives, scientists, and technical support personnel, we may be unable to achieve our goals.
+Our business operations depend upon the continuing efforts of our management team and other skilled and experienced personnel, and if we are unable to retain them or to recruit and train new key executives, scientists, and technical support personnel, we may be unable to achieve our goals.

-Our performance is substantially dependent on the performance of our senior management, which has substantially changed over the last few years, including, for example, a change in our chief executive officer in October 2016.
-In addition to our chief executive officer, several other members of our senior management team have started at Fluidigm since mid-2016.
-As new employees gain experience in their roles, we could experience inefficiencies or a lack of business continuity due to loss of historical knowledge and a lack of familiarity of new employees with business processes, operating requirements, policies and procedures, and we may experience additional costs as new employees learn their roles and gain necessary experience.
-It is important to our success that these key employees quickly adapt to and excel in their new roles.
-If they are unable to do so, our business and financial results could be materially adversely affected.
-In addition, the loss of the services of any member of our senior management or our scientific or technical support staff might significantly delay or prevent the development of our products or achievement of other business objectives by diverting management's attention to transition matters and identification of suitable replacements, if any, and could have a material adverse effect on our business.
+Our success depends largely on the skills, experience, and performance of key members of our management team and key scientific and technical support personnel.
+The loss of the services of any key member of our management team or our scientific or technical support staff might significantly delay or prevent the development of our products or achievement of other business objectives by diverting management's attention to transition matters and identification of suitable replacements, if any, and could have a material adverse effect on our business.
 Our research and product development efforts could also be delayed or curtailed if we are unable to attract, train, and retain highly skilled employees, particularly, senior scientists and engineers.
 We do not maintain fixed term employment contracts or significant key man life insurance with any of our employees.